-The risk profile is taken into account when working out and implementing rules on managing the said risks, more particularly to steer decision-making on risks in line with the Board of Directors' risk appetite level and RCI group strategy.
+The risk profile is taken into account when working out and implementing rules on managing the said risks, more particularly to steer decisionmaking on risks in line with the Board of Directors' risk appetite level and RCI group strategy.

-The risk profile is monitored through indicators and limits tracked once a quarter in the risk dashboard presented to the Executive Committee In the event that the set limits are overrun, a specific action plan is put in place.
+The risk profile is monitored through indicators and limits tracked once a quarter in the risk dashboard presented to the Executive Committee and to the Board of Directors' Risk Committee.
+In the event that the set limits are overrun, a specific action plan is put in place.
 Adjustments may be made to the risk appetite framework on an annual basis and particularly under the strategic plan elaboration process.